alexanderkozlenko/cotopaxi/doc/topics/cli-diff.md

 <p />

-The command uses a connection to the Azure Cosmos DB account to get partition keys configuration.
+The command uses a connection to the Azure Cosmos DB account to get partition key configuration.
 If `package2` is not specified, the command compares the database package against the database state.

 <p />